John Boardman (physicist)

-Jack Melton Boardman, commonly known as John Boardman, (born September 8, 1932) is an American physicist.
-He is a former professor of physics at Brooklyn College; a noted science fiction fan, author and fanzine publisher; and a gaming authority.
+Jack Melton "John" Boardman (September 8, 1932 – May 29, 2025) was an American physicist.
+He was a professor of physics and astronomy at Queens College and then Brooklyn College (where he spent the majority of his career) in New York City; an internationally renowned science fiction fan, author and fanzine publisher; and a gaming authority.

 Academic career

-Boardman earned his BA at the University of Chicago in 1952 and his MS from Iowa State University in 1956.
+Boardman received his B.A. from the University of Chicago in 1952 and his M.S. from Iowa State University in 1956.
 He then attended Florida State University to begin his doctoral studies.
-However, he was expelled in 1957 due to his involvement with the Inter-Civic Council and more specifically for inviting three black Florida A&M exchange students to a Christmas party.
+However, he was expelled in 1957 due to his involvement with the Inter-Civic Council and more specifically for inviting three Black Florida A&M University exchange students to a Christmas party.

-He ultimately received his PhD in physics at Syracuse University in 1962; his doctoral thesis was titled Quantization of the General Theory of Relativity.
-His publications include "Spherical Gravitational Waves" (a collaboration with Peter Bergmann, former research assistant to Albert Einstein), "Contributions to the Quantization Problem in General Relativity", and "The Normal Modes Of A Hanging Oscillator Of Order N".
+He ultimately received his Ph.D. in physics from Syracuse University in 1962; his doctoral thesis was titled Quantization of the General Theory of Relativity.
+His publications include "Spherical Gravitational Waves" (a collaboration with his advisor, Peter Bergmann, who had served as research assistant to Albert Einstein between 1936 and 1941), "Contributions to the Quantization Problem in General Relativity", and "The Normal Modes Of A Hanging Oscillator Of Order N".

 Boardman and gaming

 Boardman was involved in early play-by-mail (PBM) for the Diplomacy game, and for a small fee he would send copies of each player's turns to every other player involved in a game.
-He is one of the most noted figures in the game of Diplomacy, having established the original play-by-mail setup in 1961, and also the system of numbering each game for statistical purposes.
+He was one of the most noted figures in the game of Diplomacy, having established the original play-by-mail setup in 1961, and also the system of numbering each game for statistical purposes.
 These numbers, known as Boardman Numbers, include the year and a letter indicating sequence.
 For instance, 2004A was the first game started in 2004.

 Boardman started the first successful postal Diplomacy zine, Graustark, in 1963 as an offshoot from his science fiction fanzine Knowable.
 Soon Graustark grew from just a gameturn-report newsletter to a hobby activity similar to science fiction fanzines.
 Boardman continued to produce Graustark for almost 50 years, publishing issue 793 in June 2013.

 Science fiction

-Boardman has long been an active member of science fiction fandom, famed for his strong political opinions; and has been the subject of at least two filksongs: "To John Boardman in Brooklyn" and "All Hail to the Fan John B." In addition to Knowable, his science fiction fanzines have included Dagon and Anakreon.
-He has also written at least two published fantasy stories, "Colon the Conqueror" (a Conan the Barbarian parody), published in the May 1958 issue of Fantastic Universe; and "The Testament of Snefru", published in the 1980 anthology The Spell of Conan (L. Sprague de Camp, ed.).
+Boardman was long an active member of science fiction fandom, famed for his strong political opinions; and has been the subject of at least two filksongs: "To John Boardman in Brooklyn" and "All Hail to the Fan John B." In addition to Knowable, his science fiction fanzines have included Dagon and Anakreon.
+He also wrote at least two published fantasy stories, "Colon the Conqueror" (a Conan the Barbarian parody), published in the May 1958 issue of Fantastic Universe; and "The Testament of Snefru", published in the 1980 anthology The Spell of Conan (L. Sprague de Camp, ed.).